kensanata/mastotool/README.md

 and there is currently no way to get anything except your follow/block/mute lists.

-This is a brute-force scraper.
+This tool downloads all your posts via the public Atom feed and allows you to turn this into a HTML file.

 It requires Python and `lxml`: